Jon Michael Varese: Nonfiction and literary criticism

-Varese’s nonfiction and literary criticism have focused on the work of Charles Dickens, particularly Dickens’s early novels and the publishing business that supported their development.
-Varese’s edition of Great Expectations was published in 2012 under the Signature imprint of Barnes and Noble publishers.
+Varese's nonfiction and literary criticism have focused on the work of Charles Dickens, particularly Dickens's early novels and the publishing business that supported their development.
+Varese's edition of Great Expectations was published in 2012 under the Signature imprint of Barnes and Noble publishers.

-Similarly, Varese's journalism recasts topics in Victorian literature for general audiences, including a series of pieces that he wrote for The Guardian from 2009-2010.
+Similarly, Varese's journalism recasts topics in Victorian literature for general audiences, including a series of pieces that he wrote for The Guardian from 2009 to 2010.

 Varese was an original contributor to the Oxford Handbook of Charles Dickens.
-His chapter on Nicholas Nickleby examined the role of contracts and English contract law in relation to Dickens’s fiction during a time when concepts such as copyright, intellectual property, and royalty payments were being developed and debated in both professional and legal spheres.
+His chapter on Nicholas Nickleby examined the role of contracts and English contract law in relation to Dickens's fiction during a time when concepts such as copyright, intellectual property, and royalty payments were being developed and debated in both professional and legal spheres.

 Teaching and outreach work

-Varese served as the Director of Digital Initiatives for The Dickens Project from 2010-2016.
+Varese served as the Director of Digital Initiatives for The Dickens Project from 2010 to 2016.
 Earlier he had directed the development of the Our Mutual Friend Scholarly Pages (1998), a collaborative digital archive co-sponsored by The Dickens Project and the British Broadcasting Corporation (BBC).
 The collaboration produced one of the first of a few digital archiving projects to be published on the Internet.
-It was revised for the bi-centenary of Dickens’s birth in 2012.
+It was revised for the bi-centenary of Dickens's birth in 2012.

 In 2016, Varese was named Director of Public Outreach for The Dickens Project, a role he still occupies.
-He conducts liaison work between The Dickens Project and the University of Southern California’s Neighborhood Academic Initiative (NAI), USC’s primary outreach program to Title 1 schools in South Central Los Angeles.
+He conducts liaison work between The Dickens Project and the University of Southern California’s Neighborhood Academic Initiative (NAI), USC's primary outreach program to Title 1 schools in South Central Los Angeles.
 The partnership provides books, curricula advisement, mentorship, and funding for students who are on a dedicated college-bound path as a result of the program.